coronavirus tests have been administered in North Carolina.

 There are 587 people currently hospitalized for COVID-19 in North Carolina.
 Within the state, 77 percent of ventilators are available at hospitals.

 North Carolina health officials are reporting that 11,637 residents have presumed to have recovered from coronavirus.
 This data is updated every Monday.

 How many people have died?

 Note: 97.9 The Hill has been Chapel Hill and Orange County’s daily source for free local news since 1953.
 Please consider making a donation to continue supporting important local journalism like this.

 State of Emergency

+Governor Roy Cooper declared a state of emergency on March 10 amid the outbreak of coronavirus.
 “The main purpose of declaring a state of emergency,” said Cooper, “is increased flexibility to respond and prevent, as well as to allocate funds where needed.
 The state of emergency can help speed supplies and gives health and emergency managers more budget flexibility.
 It protects consumers from price gauging.
 It encourages insurers to make testing available for little or no cost.
 And it expands the ability to use more health professionals who are working to respond to this virus.”

 Information for Residents

+North Carolinians with questions or concerns about the ongoing coronavirus outbreak can call the COVID-19 phone line toll-free at 866-462-3821.
 The Department of Health and Human Services, as well as the CDC, encourages North Carolinians to take the same measures health care providers recommend to prevent the spread of the flu and other viruses.
 Those practices include frequently washing your hands, avoiding touching your face, staying home if you are sick and covering coughs and sneezes with your elbow.